How to stay well in the heat

 If you’re on medication

-Get advice from your GP if you're on medication that affects the amount of fluid you can drink.
+If you're on medication that affects the amount of fluid you can drink, get advice from your GP on what to do in hot weather.

 What to wear

-It’s important to protect yourself from sunburn and stay cool if you're going outside.
+It’s important to protect your skin and your eyes if you're going outside.
 You should wear:

 - sunglasses with a CE mark, or statement that they provide 100% UV protection – a wraparound design is best

-- high-factor sunscreen, eg SPF 30 or higher
+- high-factor sunscreen, eg SPF 30 or higher, and four or five star UVA protection, depending on your skin type.

 Keep cool and plan ahead